Nokia 600

 The Nokia 600 was an announced but unreleased touchscreen-based smartphone developed by Nokia.
 It was announced in August 2011 as one of three launch devices for the Symbian Belle operating system.
 The Nokia 600 was designed as a music-centric phone and would have been equipped with a 106-phon loudspeaker, which Nokia claimed was the loudest it had ever installed in a product.

-It would have been available in Black, White, Pink or Lime.
+It would have been available in Black, White, Pink and Lime.
 However, the phone was cancelled by Nokia in November 2011.

 Features

 The device would have featured a 3.2" nHD (640x360 px) display and 5 megapixel camera with flash, 720p video recording and 2x digital zoom.
-It would have offered 2GB of memory, expandable to 32GB via microSD card, and a 1GHz processor.
+It would have offered 2 GB of memory, expandable to 32 GB via microSD card, and a 1GHz processor.

 It would also have featured HSPA (3.5G) network connectivity alongside Bluetooth 3.0, GPS, and NFC.

 Music and radio

 The device was designed primarily for music.
-The included loudspeaker, according to Nokia, would have made the 600 the 'loudest' phone it had ever produced.
-The 600 was also to have included FM radio functionality with a built-in antenna, meaning that a set of wired headphones would not have been required for the FM radio to function.
+The included loudspeaker, according to Nokia, would have made the Nokia 600, as the 'loudest' phone, it had ever produced.
+The phone was also to have included FM radio functionality with a built-in antenna, meaning that a set of wired headphones would not have been required for the FM radio to function.